irammini/ecosystem/README.md

-# Backend for manual status website
+# Eco system of Teaserverse
-This is literally a backend for uhh my website, which change **"status"** by **hand**.
-So you know?
-This needed for something bigger, whatever this is the end, this repo is private anyways.
+As you can see, this README.md is not gonna done, because the repo is private anyways lol.